georgeoneill/georgeoneill.github.io/ctfrealtime/report.md

 ## Experimental setup

 We are using an altered version of the [flank detection task](https://www.fieldtriptoolbox.org/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application/) on the FieldTrip website.
-Our version can be found at the [end of this document](#flank-code).
+Our version can be found at the [bottom of the page](#flank-code).
 In summary:

-- We use a Raspberry Pi Pico micro-controller to generate a 100 ms wide pulse on one of the GPIO pins, which is fed into the CTF MEG electronics from one of the front-panel ADC ports.
+- A Raspberry Pi Pico micro-controller to generates a 100 ms wide pulse on one of the GPIO pins, which is fed into the CTF MEG electronics from one of the front-panel ADC ports.
 - The data from the CTF system is sent over the network; from the Acquisition PC using the executable `ctf2ft_v3` [link to source](https://github.com/fieldtrip/fieldtrip/blob/master/realtime/src/acquisition/ctf/ctf2ft_v3.c) to the Stim PC using the executable `buffer.exe` available in FieldTrip.
 - MATLAB or Python scripts on the Stim PC reads the local buffer and performs a rising edge detection on the ADC channel of interest.
 Upon a successful detection a parallel port trigger is sent back to the CTF system for offline analysis.